 On January 12, 2013 at Riverside Church in New York, Ramsey Clark and Sara Flounders initiated the signing of a petition in support of Iran’s right to use peaceful nuclear technology.

 In September 2013 Clark led an International Answer-sponsored delegation to Syria, in support of the murderous regime of President Bashar al-Assad.
 Among the more noteworthy individuals who accompanied Clark were Cynthia McKinney and All-African People’s Revolutionary Party member Dedon Kamathi.

-For decades, Clark has consistently condemned American foreign policy and its related military campaigns, from Vietnam, to Grenada, to Panama, to Nicaragua, to Libya, to Somalia, to Iraq, to the Balkans, and to Iraq again.
-Conversely, he has backed myriad groups, governments, and individuals with radically anti-American, and even terrorist, agendas.
-Whatever the nature of any conflict, Clark has invariably sided with America’s adversaries.
+For decades, Clark consistently condemned American foreign policy and its related military campaigns, from Vietnam, to Grenada, to Panama, to Nicaragua, to Libya, to Somalia, to Iraq, to the Balkans, and to Iraq again.
+Conversely, he backed myriad groups, governments, and individuals with radically anti-American, and even terrorist, agendas.
+Whatever the nature of any conflict, Clark invariably sided with America’s adversaries.
 Consider the following examples from 1971 through 1990: